Posts Tagged ‘technique’

 The Zone System

-What I’m going to try now is the first in a series of little lessons, where I’ll show you some aspect of photography of which the average point-and-shoot snapper may not be aware.
+What I’m going to try now is the first in a series of lessons, where I’ll show you some aspect of photography of which the average point-and-shoot snapper may not be aware.
 Hopefully if you put these lessons into practice you’ll be able to achieve the sort of photographs you’ve always wanted to.
 Let me know if I sound too patronising; that’s not my intention at all.

 The zone system was developed by the American landscape photographer Ansel Adams, and the principle is simple.
 A camera can ‘see’ a more limited range of brightness than the human eye, so it needs to be adjusted to take into account lighting conditions.
 Most cameras try to render a scene so that the overall lightness is what’s known as 18% grey, or exactly half way between pure black and pure white.
 If we number these brightnesses, 0 for pure black, 10 for pure white and 5 for 18% grey, then by filling in the numbers in between we have the 11 zones of the zone system.
 Each zone is 1 stop brighter than the previous one.